mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Rollers ~ 20 minutes.
-In theory, this would be nice to start the day, but very much ok with ending the day with it as well.
+In theory, this would be nice to start the day.
 Keep it EASY.

 Pm: Run w/ buddies.
 About 9k-11k.
 Easy to start....a bit of a pickup to finish over the last few K's.
 100% ok if the run is entirely easy.

 ### NOTES
-Total Time: **90 Minutes** &nbsp; Run: **12.1 km**
+Total Time: **92 Minutes** &nbsp; Run: **12.1 km** @**5:37/km**

 Oddly, my right ankle was **not sore** this morning but my head was, at least until breakfast.

 Just Vincent and me for today's run.
-By the numbers (pace, cadence, GCT etc), this was a good run for where I am currently.
+By the numbers (pace, cadence, GCT), this was a good run for where I am currently.
 By feel, this was a **great run**; my running partner kept me honest for the entire hour plus.

-I spun on the rollers afterwards.
-A little fatigue in my calves; bliss.
+Easy spin on the rollers afterwards.
+A little fatigue in my calves &larr;bliss.

 <!---->
 ## WEDNESDAY FEB 9 ☁️